rs/pushd/README.md

     <   "EVENT_NAME2": ...
     < }

-To test the presence of a single subscription, perform a GET on the subscription URL
+To test for the presence of a single subscription, perform a GET on the subscription URL

     > GET /device/DEVICE_ID/subscriptions/EVENT_NAME HTTP/1.1
     >